priyanshu1799/MERC-BENZ-GUI/README.md

 *	For User’s convenience an extra pop-up menu is also provided to select any car model from the top 3 ones and refinance it automatically.

 ### for standalone application
+* Pls read the **readme.txt** file in every folder

-* if Matlab2018a is installed on desktop then just run BENZ/testing/
+* If Matlab2018a is installed on desktop then just run **BENZ/testing/BENZ_NexGEN_Recommendation.exe** from the above directory and run the program
-* Execute the MyAppInstaller_web setup on any windows OS.
+* If Matlab2018a run is not installed then run the **BENZ/for_redistribution/MyAppInstaller_web.exe** setup on any windows OS to download
 * The setup will automatically download Matlab runtime compiler for executing the application.
 * Instructions for the handling of application is same as described above..